erferguson/erferguson/README.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=erferguson&theme=nightowl&layout=compact" />
 </a>

+*NOTE:* :notebook:
-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github
+> Top languages does not indicate my skill level or something like that, it's a Github metric of which languages I have the most code on Github

 <!-- https://github.com/anuraghazra/github-readme-stats -->
 <!-- https://github.com/anuraghazra/anuraghazra/blob/master/README.md -->